Textualize/rich/README.md

 - `"conceal"` for concealed text (not supported on most terminals).
 - `"strike"` for text with a line through it (bit supported on all terminals).

-Style attributes and colors may appear in any order, so `"bold underline magenta on yellow"` has the same effect as `"on yellow magenta underline bold"`
+Style attributes and colors may appear in any order, so `"bold underline magenta on yellow"` has the same effect as `"on yellow magenta underline bold"`.

+## Console Logging

 ## Emoji